qvalentin/NotEnoughWood/README.md

 # NotEnoughWood - NEW

-NotEnoughWood - A simple logger for your commands.
+NotEnoughWood - A simple way to access your logs via http/s.
 Show the results of commands in the web.
 No need for a ssh session to check the log files.

+## Features

+- Access the logs of commands, like `docker logs <container-name>`.
+- If the logs are written to disk, you can host these logfiles.

 ```shell script
 ███╗░░██╗███████╗░██╗░░░░░░░██╗